-9.4 Repair and Restoration
+Repair and Restoration

-The state governments as per the existing policy provides assistance to the affected citizeto repair and restore damaged houses and dwellings.
+The state governments as per the existing policy provide assistance to the affected citizeto repair and restore damaged houses and dwellings.
 Respective departments should carry out repair and restoration of the related infrastructure, facilities, services, etc. at the earliest so that the essential services can be resumed to bring the life back to normalcy.